-Annual General Meeting 2023
+Annual General Meeting 2024

-The Annual General Meeting of Alligo AB was held on 24 May 2023 in Stockholm.
+The Annual General Meeting of Alligo AB was held on 23 May 2024 in Stockholm.
 The notice for the Annual General Meeting and the supporting documentation for the Meeting were published in accordance with the company's Articles of Association.
-A total of approximately 50 shareholders participated in the Meeting, representing a combined total of 78.8 per cent of the votes in the company.
+A total of approximately 50 shareholders participated in the Meeting, representing a combined total of 74.7 per cent of the votes in the company.
 The Meeting was attended by all Board members and the company's auditors.

 Among other decisions, the Meeting resolved on authorisations for repurchases of own shares and for new share issues in conjunction with acquisitions, as well as on the amendment of the instructions for the Nomination Committee.
-The Board of Directors' remuneration report was also approved and the Board of Directors and CEO discharged from liability for their administration of the company during the 2022 financial year.
-Göran Näsholm, Pontus Boman, Stefan Hedelius, Johan Sjö, Christina Åqvist and Cecilia Marlow were re-elected to the Board of Directors.
+The Board of Directors' Remuneration Report was also approved and the Board of Directors and CEO discharged from liability for their administration of the company during the 2023 financial year.
+Göran Näsholm, Stefan Hedelius, Johan Sjö, Christina Åqvist and Cecilia Marlow were re-elected to the Board of Directors.
+Pontus Boman had declined re-election.
+Johan Lilliehöök was elected as a new Board member.

 Göran Näsholm was re-elected Chair of the Board of Directors.
 The full minutes of the Meeting are available on Alligo's website.